Oakland University: Academic divisions

 In 2007, plans were established to start a medical school on the Oakland University campus in partnership with William Beaumont Hospital, called the Oakland University William Beaumont School of Medicine (OUWB or OUWBSM) came to fruition.
 The medical school was founded in 2008 with classes starting in fall of 2011.
 OUWB is the fourth medical school in the state of Michigan to offer the M.D. degree, received over 3,200 applications for the inaugural class of 50 students.
 OUWBSM has 225 students as of Fall 2013 and 500 were planned for 2017.
 The founding dean of the medical school is Robert Folberg, M.D.

 The Oakland University – Beaumont Nurse Anesthesia Graduate Program started in 1991.
 In 2011, U.S. News & World Report ranked the program tied for 17th in the United States.

 Oakland University's School of Business Administration (SBA) is accredited by the AACSB-International accreditation in both business and accounting.
 It also offers Michigan's only Executive MBA program with concentrations in Health Care and IS Leadership.
 In 2009, the SBA celebrated its 40th anniversary.

 Research centers and institutes

 As part of its research mission, Oakland University also supports a number of major research centers and institutes, including the Center for Biomedical Research, the Center for Robotics and Advanced Automation, the Fastening and Joining Research Institute, the Human Systems Initiative, and the renowned Eye Research Institute.
 Furthermore, Oakland University's Smart Zone Business Incubator provides entrepreneurial resources and expertise to support and foster new technology-based and life science businesses.

-Some Oakland University Research Centers and Institutes include: